Skip to content

 """

-Normalize a list of bounding boxes.
+Normalize array of bounding boxes.

 Parameters: